free-time-ltd/wedding-monorepo/README.md

 ## ToDos

-- Gotta add the event handler for when user gets invites to a new room
-- At some point maybe migrate to better-sqlite3?
 - Create a script that sets everything up - env variables, mostly, but also runs any necessary drizzle-kit commands
 - For some reason chat duplicates messages at least according to NextJS.
 - Tests for the backend?
 - Daily or weekly SQLite backup to S3
 - Make a better email at RSVP change
 - Complete the @todos in code or remove them
+- Migrate lambda to ARM architecture to cut down costs

 ## Fixing turborepo